cubelify/cubelify-docs/docs/overlay/getting-started/initial-setup.md

 # Initial Setup

-When you launch the overlay for the first time you'll be asked to perform the initial setup.
+When you launch the overlay for the first time, you'll be asked to perform the initial setup.
 Please remember that to use the overlay you need to have Minecraft: Java Edition installed on your computer.

 ## Log File